 WPCF Admin Building Expansion Project

 The Troutdale Water Pollution Control Facility (WPCF) has been serving the community since it was placed into operation in November 2001.
-While the facility has not outgrown its treatment plant, the administrative building — constructed 25 years ago — no longer meets the operational needs of today's staff.
+While the facility has not outgrown its treatment plant, the staff's day-to-day operations have outgrown the administrative building that was built 25 years ago.

 Project Background